 4) Brooklyn College Pool – $350 for 6 months or $600 for the year.
 Brooklyn College has a recreation center that’s open to the students all the time and to the public some of the time. *You sign up as a continuing education student (see bottom).

 5) Dodge YMCA – Downtown Brooklyn diagonally across the street from Trader Joes is the Sovereign Bank with a YMCA outdoor pool there.
 The membership in the club is $18 a month and then the pool season pass is $225 for 2-4 family member (6 lanes – 12 when split) 5:30am – 10:30pm M-F and 8am – 6:30pm and 7:30pm on Sat and Sun No kids after 7pm.
 Info and FB page here

 6) Brooklyn Sports Club has a pool.
 Around $600 a year for membership.

 7) Did you know you can rent out St. Francis College pool?
 If you would like to use the pool, contact Carl Quigley, Assistant Athletic Director at 718-489-5252.

 9) Jack Rabbit Sports in Park Slope has triathlon swimming training.

 If you really love swimming, check out the SWIM NY events – the Great Hudson River Swim, Statue of Liberty Swim and Governors Island Swim.

-Finally if you are looking for swim classes for your child during the summer, see here.
+If you are looking for swim classes for your child, see here.